US STOCKS-US stock futures dip as investors await trade negotiations | Headlines

 US STOCKS-US stock futures dip as investors await trade negotiations

-The Trump administration wants countries to provide their best offer on trade negotiations by Wednesday as officials seek to accelerate talks with multiple partners ahead of a self-imposed deadline in just five weeks, according to a draft letter to negotiating partners seen by Reuters.
 President Donald Trump and Chinese leader Xi Jinping are set to speak this week, White House press secretary Karoline Leavitt said on Monday, days after Trump accused China of violating an agreement to roll back tariffs and trade restrictions.
+Meanwhile, the Trump administration wants countries to provide their best offer on trade negotiations by Wednesday as officials seek to accelerate talks with multiple partners ahead of a self-imposed deadline in just five weeks, according to a draft letter to negotiating partners seen by Reuters.

-Impeding global stocks' march to record highs, Trump said last week he planned to double tariffs on imported steel and aluminum to 50% starting on Wednesday.
-Before that, a softening of Trump's harsh trade stance had allowed a recovery in risky assets in May, with the benchmark S&P 500 and the tech-heavy Nasdaq posting their biggest monthly percentage gain since November 2023.
+Trump said last week he planned to double tariffs on imported steel and aluminum to 50% starting on Wednesday, fuelling fresh concerns among investors and impeding global stocks' march to record highs.
+In May, however, a softening of Trump's harsh trade stance allowed a recovery in risky assets, with the benchmark S&P 500 and the tech-heavy Nasdaq posting their biggest monthly percentage gain since November 2023.

 The S&P 500 remains less than 4% away from its record highs touched in February.
 "Market sentiment cannot find an anchor since trade policies remain fluid," said Kathleen Brooks, research director at XTB.